Forecasting with time series imaging: Introduction

-Many attempts have been made on feature-based model selection and averaging procedures for univariate time series forecasting.
-For example, \citet{collopy1992rule-based} provided 99 rules using 18 features to combine four extrapolation methods by examining a rule base to forecast annual economic and demographic time series; \citet{arinze1994selecting} described the use of an artificial intelligence technique to improve the forecasting accuracy, build an induction tree to model time series features and develop the most accurate forecasting method; \citet{shah1997model} constructed several individual selection rules for forecasting using discriminant analysis based on 26 time series features; \citet{meade2000evidence} used 25 summary statistics of time series as explanatory variables in predicting the relative performances of nine forecasting methods based on a set of simulated time series with known properties; \citet{Petropoulos2014} proposed ``horses for courses'' and measured the effects of seven time series features on the forecasting performances of 14 popular forecasting methods on the monthly data in the M3 dataset \citep{makridakis2000m3}; more recently, \citet{kang2017visualising} visualized the performances of different forecasting methods in a two-dimensional principal component feature space and provided a preliminary understanding of their relative performances. \citet{talagala2018meta} presented a general framework for forecast model selection using meta-learning.
-They use random forest to select the best forecasting method based on time series features. \citet{Thiyanga2018} trained a meta-model to obtain the weights of various forecasting methods and made a weighted forecasting combination.
+Instead of the traditional time series forecasting procedure -- fitting a model to the historical data and simulating future data based on the fitted model, selecting the most appropriate forecasting model or averaging a number of candidate models based on time series features has been a popular alternative approach.
+In the last few decades, many attempts have been made on the feature-based model selection and averaging procedures for univariate time series forecasting.
+For example, \citet{collopy1992rule-based} provided 99 rules using 18 features to combine four extrapolation methods by examining a rule base to forecast annual economic and demographic time series; \citet{arinze1994selecting} described the use of artificial intelligence techniques to improve the forecasting accuracy, built an induction tree to model time series features and developed the most accurate forecasting method; \citet{shah1997model} constructed several individual selection rules for forecasting using discriminant analysis based on 26 time series features; \citet{meade2000evidence} used 25 summary statistics of time series as explanatory variables in predicting the relative performances of nine forecasting methods based on a set of simulated time series with known properties; \citet{Petropoulos2014} proposed ``horses for courses'' and measured the effects of seven time series features on the forecasting performances of 14 popular forecasting methods on the monthly data in the M3 dataset \citep{makridakis2000m3}; more recently, \citet{kang2017visualising} visualized the performances of different forecasting methods in a two-dimensional principal component feature space and provided a preliminary understanding of their relative performances. \citet{talagala2018meta} presented a general framework for forecast model selection using meta-learning in which they utilize a random forest algorithm to select the best forecasting method based on time series features. \citet{Thiyanga2018} trained a meta-model to obtain the weights of various forecasting methods and made a weighted forecasting combination.
 The input of the meta-model is a set of features calculated on the training data, while the output is a group of weights assigned to each candidate forecasting method.
-Their method ranked 2nd in the M4 Competition \citep{M42018}.
+Their method ranked 2nd in the M4 competition \citep{makridakis2019}.